5tefan/universal-react-demo/README.md

 again, we need to convert it to regular Javascript for Node to execute.

-Run `npm run server-build` to do this.
+Run `npm run build:server` to do this.
 Webpack will bundle it into `./build/server.js`.

 Now, you can run `node build/server.js` to view the server side rendered